Macbeth4/Gizlilik-Politikalari/README.md

 Security

-[I/We] value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and [I/We] cannot guarantee its absolute security.
+I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 Links to Other Sites